Foot Acupressure Points – Complete Guide for Acupressure Foot Chart

 Foot Acupressure Points – Complete Guide for Acupressure Foot Chart:

 Sit for a while, place your feet in front of you, and look at them – what do you see?
 For one, you may see only feet made for running and walking.
-Others may see their feet as only part of their body, taking them from one point to another apart and providing movement.
+Others may see their feet as only part of their body, taking them from one point to another, and providing movement.

-Some may say, I see my feet, and they are very sore from standing on them all day – the point is that one’s feet are an essential part of our body not only for movement but also provide some exciting foot acupressure points used for healing different ailments found in the body.
+Some may say, ‘I see my feet, and they are very sore from standing on them all day. ‘ The point is that one’s feet are an essential part of our body, not only for movement but also for providing some exciting foot acupressure points used for healing various ailments found in the body.

 Different Reflexology Points for a Variety of Treatments: